-- Disable UPnPTM

-- Disable DHCP

-- Change the LAN IP address to an available address on your network.
-The LAN ports on the router cannot accept a DHCP address from your other router.
+- Move the WAN Mode/3G Router Mode switch on the DIR-412 so that it is in the 3G Router Mode position. - Disable UPnP[TM] - Disable DHCP - Change the LAN IP address to an available address on your network.
+The Ethernet port on the router cannot accept a DHCP address from your other router.